 Your elected leadership will continue to track any and all developments as they occur and make that information available to you.
 If you have any questions, don’t hesitate to send them to email@example.com.

 - When can I complete the application?
 Where do I find it?
 The Registration Form IS NOT available yet; it will be available once it has went through the rulemaking process and has been voted on.
-Once approved it will be posted on the Board of Nursing website and we will also post it on our site here as soon as it is posted.
-APRNs do not automatically assume independent practice when the law takes effect on July 1st.
+Once approved it will be posted on the Board of Nursing website and we will also post it here as soon as it is available.
+APRNs DO NOT automatically assume independent practice when the law takes effect on July 1st.
 The Board of Nursing asks that no one sends in any prior information as they can not predetermine if you are eligible for the independent practice license.
 The Board of Nursing also asks us to remind APRN's that they are NOT authorized to sign death certificates until they are Registered for Autonomous APRN practice.

 - Are ALL nurse practitioners able to practice independently?
 Unfortunately no. Nurse Practitioners who are issued a licensed to practice autonomously/independently, must engage in such practice only in primary practice, including family medicine, general pediatrics, and general internal medicine, as defined by board rule.
 Certified Nurse Midwives (CNM) are also able to practice independently.

 - Why weren't other groups/specialties included?
 They were included in the original version of HB 607.
 As the legislative process moved forward the bill was amended and approved by both the House and the Senate.
 FLANP continuously advocated for the original version of the bill throughout the 2020 session.
-In some ways we won the battle and in some ways we lost.
-The good news is now that we have a start and have gained support of the House and Senate, we will have a little easier time advocating for other groups/specialties in the future.
-This is on our agenda for the next session!
+The Board of Nursing will be clarifying further as to what is included in primary practice.

 - I graduated over 5 years ago but the new law will be requiring a completion of 3 graduate-level semester hours in differential diagnosis and the completion of 3 graduate-level semester hours in pharmacology, do I have to go back to school?
 This was discussed at the Board Of Nursing Meeting on June 5th, in accordance with the understanding that 1 graduate credit hour = 15 CE credits, an equivalency was voted that an APRN can submit evidence of 45 CE credits in pharmacology and 45 CE credits in differential Diagnosis completed in last 5 years to fulfill the statutory requirement of the two 3 credit courses.